bibekaryal86/pets-database/README.md

 Instead of environment variables, the app can also use GCP Secret Manager (preferred/recommended) to access DB credentials when running on Google App Engine.
 See branch google-secret-manager.
 One caveat of using Secret Manager is that increases the jar file (32MB -> 60MB) and JVM memory usage (290MB -> 390MB).
 So maybe not preferable for Free tier.

+# ONLY ONE ADDITIONAL DEPENDENCY IS NEEDED: google-cloud-secretmanager
+But it adds other dependencies which causes jar file size and JVM memory usage to explode

+To use google secret manager, GCP should be configured as well.
+First, enable Secret Manager API for the Google App Engine (It is specific to projects, so in this case, enable it for the GAE project for pets-database).
+Then add the secrets used by the application.
+The name of the secrets should match the ones defined in app-credentials.yaml